scc-digitalhub/sdk-docs/docs/reference/configuration/credentials/overview.md

 - [S3 storage](./s3.md) - Credentials and utilities for S3 storage
 - [Databases](./sql.md) - Credentials and utilities for SQL databases
 - [Git repositories](./git.md) - Credentials for Git repositories

+## Helpers and clients

+For SDK helpers that manage credentials profiles, see [credentials helpers](./helpers.md).
+For configured store clients, see [store clients](./store-clients.md).